 Out on the trails, if you’re stuck/bogged and you want to lift a wheel off from an obstacle to pack rocks or wood underneath it, the wheel mate/buddy works well, since you won’t have to jack a lot to get the wheel off the ground.
 If you have a jack stand you can place it underneath the wheel and not rely 100% on the hi-lift.
 With this setup, you would be able to easily change a tire as well.

 If your jeep is stock, you can get away with a 48”, however, if you are going to venture off-road you will probably at some point lift your jeep and fit bigger tires.
-At this stage, it all depends on how high you decide to go, but I would recommend a 48” if you are doing 2-3” lifts and 60” if you decide to go bigger tires and higher lifts.
+At this stage, it all depends on how high you decide to go, but I would recommend a 48” if you are doing 2-3” lifts and a 60” if you decide to go bigger tires and higher lifts.

 If you have a 5-6” inch lift on the Jeep rather opt for a 60” hi-lift jack.

-If you never intend venturing off-road, then the bottle jack will do just fine.
+If you never intend to venture off-road, then the bottle jack will do just fine.
 If your intention is to change a tire on-road then stick to the factory jack or a bigger bottle jack.

 Hi-lifts are for off-road recovery situations and are not designed for wheel changes on tar.
 You’re better off here with a bottle jack.

 Again, for basic recovery or wheel changes off-road, the 48” on a 3” lifted FJ Cruiser will be fine.
 However, there will be the odd occasion when you are assisting a fellow off-roader, and a 60” would’ve been ideal.

 If your FJ is running on 33” tires and a slight lift then a 48” hi-lift jack will suffice.

 however, if you have a 5-6” inch lift on the FJ rather opt for a 60” hi-lift jack.

 48″ is fine for most applications, however for 6″ lifts, throw in some really rough terrain, the 60″ is recommended.

 Also, if you intend to use it as a winch, 60 is the way to go.